johnnymo87/ff-factor/README.md

 winners_minus_losers           0.08    1.34    0.18           winners_minus_losers   EEMS
 ```

-For the sake of diversity, my second choice is [PIE](https://www.invesco.com/us/financial-products/etfs/product-detail?audienceType=Ria&ticker=PIE), with a 0.90% expense ratio.
+For the momentum factor, my choice is [PIE](https://www.invesco.com/us/financial-products/etfs/product-detail?audienceType=Ria&ticker=PIE), with a 0.90% expense ratio.
 It is the fund with the strongest momentum tilt.
 ```py
 df[df.ticker == 'PIE']
 ```